 The average price of real estate in the Bahamas varies.
 For example, a beachfront apartment or villa can cost anywhere from $735 to $1,650 per square meter, respectively, while a villa not on the beachfront can cost about $390 per square meter.
 It is worth noting that the Bahamas is a more expensive area to live in, with average prices being around 30 percent higher than in the US.

 - Children, the elderly, and pregnant women can benefit from free primary healthcare.

 - The Bahamas is considered a tax haven.

 - The thriving tourism industry is an opportunity for profitable investments.

 - Students will find excellent education opportunities with nine Caribbean universities to choose from.

 Barbados is a popular tourist destination where properties tend to be a bit more expensive than in other Caribbean islands.
 Prime property sits on the west coast of the island, thanks to beach access and amenities.

-Here, you’ll find developments such as Sandy Lane, which offers hotel rooms, suites, golf courses, and private villas.
+On this Caribbean island, you’ll find developments such as Sandy Lane, which offers hotel rooms, suites, golf courses, and private villas.
 The island receives significant foreign investment and has held a long-standing appeal for international buyers, with the government continuing to encourage travel to the island.

 Foreign buyers who are not residents of Barbados must obtain permission from the Central Bank to make a real estate purchase.
 The average price per square meter ranges from $550 to $1,400 for non-beachfront and beachfront villas, respectively.
 Apartments on the beachfront tend to go for around $750 per square meter.